 Several million pounds of compensation for our clients later (not to mention withdrawn disciplinary procedures, reasonable adjustments made for disabled clients, abandoned performance management procedures etc), we are going from strength to strength.

 Our clients receive (and will always receive) clear, bespoke and specialist employment law advice.
-If we can help you, just call on 01522 440512 for a no obligation, free consultation.
+If we can help you, just call on 01522 440512 for a no obligation, free telephone enquiry.